HaoyouDeng/awesome_dl_template/readme.md

 Haoyou Deng (haoyoudeng@gmail.com)

-An awesome code template for deep learning based on PyTorch. \
+An awesome code template for deep learning based on PyTorch.

 Simple but Elegant.

+Features:
+- easy to modify and add config
+- multi gpus support